-White Brothers has proudly served the Bay Area for over 145 years, with a history that has spanned several generations of one family and survived such events as the Great 1906 San Francisco Earthquake.
-Formed in 1868, White Brothers began as the Straut-White Company, originally located in San Francisco at Sacramento and Davis Streets.
+White Brothers has proudly served the Bay Area for over 148 years, with a history that has spanned several generations of one family and survived such events as the Great 1906 San Francisco Earthquake.
+Formed in 1868, White Brothers began as Straut-White Company, originally located in San Francisco at Sacramento and Davis Streets.
 In 1872, Peter White, one of the partners, was joined by his brother Asa.
-Together they bought out Straut's interests and renamed the company White Brothers.
+Together they bought out Straut's interests, and named the company White Brothers.
 Later, a third brother, Jacob joined the firm.
-The following years were prosperous for White Brothers, and to keep pace with a growing business and an increasing inventory, the company expanded into larger and larger spaces.
-They moved their headquarters from their original location to Market and California, then to Main near the docks, then to Spear and Howard.
+The following years were prosperous for White Brothers, and to keep pace with the growing business and a growing inventory, the company expanded into larger and larger spaces.
+They moved their headquarters from the original location to Market and California, then to Main near the docks, then to Spear and Howard.
 It was at this location that disaster struck.
 On April 18th, 1906, the San Francisco earthquake and fire all but leveled the city.
 Incredibly, the inventory at White Brothers was spared, leaving it the only company in San Francisco with a supply of hardwood lumber.
 In the spirit of helping to rebuild the city, White Brothers did not take advantage of the disaster by raising its prices.
-In 1910, the company moved to the Fifth and Brannan Streets where it stayed until 1948.
+In 1910, the company moved to Fifth and Brannan Streets where it stayed until 1948.
 Jacob's son, Charles Harry White, managed the company from 1920 to 1948, at which time the company moved across the Bay to Oakland.
 From there, C.H.
 White's sons, Don, Charles and their cousin, W.T.
-White, Jr., carried on the tradition of the founders.
+White Jr., carried on the tradition of the founders.